hidelab/RnaSeq-pathprint/README.md

 2. **rna_pathprint_runner.R** : Script that initiates a number of cores, each one utilizing a number of experiment expression files to run a *rna_parallel_x.R* script.

+3. **rna_parallel_x.R** : Parallel scripts(14).
+Each initiates the experiment-fingerprinting process of multiple experiments by running the *gctx2fingerprint.R* script.

+4. **gctx2fingerprint.R** : Script that accepts a experiment name, loads it's matrix and produces the experiment fingerprints.
+It's a merge of geo2fingerprint.R and exprs2fingerprint.R.
+It utilizes *custom.single.chip.enrichment.R* to produce the experiment fingerprints.

+5. **custom.single.chip.enrichment.R** : Slightly tweaked version of *single.chip.enrichment.R* that omits some unrelated parameters.

 ### Post-processing